CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/CapabilitySwitchCapability.md

 `func (o *CapabilitySwitchCapability) HasUnifiedRule() bool`

 HasUnifiedRule returns a boolean if a field has been set.

-### GetVpCompressionSupported

-`func (o *CapabilitySwitchCapability) GetVpCompressionSupported() bool`

-GetVpCompressionSupported returns the VpCompressionSupported field if non-nil, zero value otherwise.

-### GetVpCompressionSupportedOk

-`func (o *CapabilitySwitchCapability) GetVpCompressionSupportedOk() (*bool, bool)`

-GetVpCompressionSupportedOk returns a tuple with the VpCompressionSupported field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVpCompressionSupported

-`func (o *CapabilitySwitchCapability) SetVpCompressionSupported(v bool)`

-SetVpCompressionSupported sets VpCompressionSupported field to given value.

-### HasVpCompressionSupported

-`func (o *CapabilitySwitchCapability) HasVpCompressionSupported() bool`

-HasVpCompressionSupported returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)